All About Vanilla: We Ate Ice Cream for Science

 Tahitian vanilla beans carry the most unique flavors because they are actually a hybrid of two vanilla species: Vanilla Planifola and Vanilla Odorata.
 The offspring?
 Vanilla Tahitensis.
 And that concludes today’s Latin lesson.
 Most of these beans are grown on the little island of Taha’a (only 35 square miles!).
 They contain less vanillin (the primary flavor compound of vanilla) than Mexican or Madagascar beans, but instead contain anis aldehydes which give it an unexpected fruitiness.
 You may come across Tahitian beans from Papua New Guinea.
 Those are Vanilla Planifola planted next to Vanilla Tahitensis (sorry, more Latin).
 They are like a hybrid of a hybrid and marry some of the exotic flavors of Tahitian beans with the look of Madagascar beans.
 Favorite word in this word cloud: dreamy.

 Our surprise contender, this vanilla extract is made from other parts of the vanilla plant and other natural sources of vanillin.
-Our back-of-the-house manager, Stephanie, wrote an informative blog about extracts that you can check out for more deets.
+We also have an informative blog about extracts that you can check out for more deets.
 I like to use this guy for baked goods where the vanilla isn’t the star because many of the complex flavor compounds in vanilla aren’t heat-stable and are lost during baking.
 Tasters found the flavor familiar, balanced, and candy-tastic.
 No one guessed that it wasn’t a pure vanilla extract.

 Now look at this bar graph I made out of ice cream cones to see how each vanilla stacked up: